How to Safely Delegate Microsoft 365 User Management

 Pattern 1: Everybody waits for IT.
 Only Global Admins can create users or reset passwords.
 IT becomes a ticket queue for tasks that take 30 seconds each but stack up into hours of lost productivity.

 Pattern 2: Too many admins.
 Frustrated by the bottleneck, someone gives the HR manager a Global Admin role.
 Now they can create users — but they can also delete the entire tenant, modify security settings, or access any mailbox.
 The blast radius of a mistake is enormous.
+(We unpack the security math behind this in Too Many Global Admins?.)

 What safe delegation looks like